marcojak/MTAdmob/MTAdmob/readme.txt

   Visual Studio will tell you which packages you need to install.

 Release Notes
+Version 1.5.8
+ Added support for Comply with Google Play’s Families Policy (Thanks to Abdul Rahman)

 Version 1.5.7
  Added IsEnabled to disable the ads (banners, interstitials, rewarded videos) (Default = true) Added UseRestrictedDataProcessing for CCPA compliance (Default = false)